Locations in Miami: Essentials | Miami New Times | The Leading Independent News Source in Miami, Florida

 305-577-3454

 A fusion of Japanese and Peruvian flavors meets an immersive atmosphere inspired by gold luxury and the ocean at Cvi.che 105.
-Chef and owner Juan Chipoco has opened five locations across Miami, each more popular than the last.
+Chef and owner Juan Chipoco has opened six locations across South Florida, each more popular than the last.
 New Times editors' choice for "Best Ceviche" in 2024, the restaurant is also a perennial Readers' Choice in the same category.
 That's likely due to the menu, which showcases the best flavors of Japanese cuisine melded with Chipoco's creativity and background in authentic Peruvian dishes.

 • Doce Provisions

 541 SW 12th Ave.
-Downtown/Overtown
+Little Havana

 786-452-0161

 Lisetty Llampalla and Justin Sherrer run Doce Provisions, a gastropub that epitomizes Miami in a nutshell: part Cuban, part American.
 The original restaurant, located in the center of bustling Little Havana, seats only about a dozen patrons, who come for this perfect marriage of dishes: Cuban sandwiches and fried chicken, tostones and disco truffle fries, lechón asado buns and shrimp po' boy tacos.
-The restaurant became so popular that there are now two additional locations — one in Brickell and another at the Shoma Bazaar food hall in Doral.

 1 article

-• Doma
+• Dōma

 35 NE 26th St. Midtown/Wynwood/Design District